zushicat/crawler-mobility-reports/README.md

 All crawled files are csv files.

-Please keep in mind: All sources lag behind to various degrees.
+Please keep in mind: All sources lag behind to various degrees (from a few up to several days).

 ## Data
 ### Apple Mobilitytrends